Our adventure in building a web app

-We wrote previously in January about a web app we were building for New Adventures in Web Design Conference.
-As Gold Sponsors of the conference, we had the opportunity to include a promotional item in the NAconf goody bag.
+As Gold Sponsors of New Adventures in Web Design Conference 2013, we had the opportunity to include a promotional item in the NAconf goody bag.
 We submitted JH Red 2b pencils for everyone to use – which went wonderfully with the Lane notebooks and Gridset Rulers which were included in there too (anyone would have thought we’d colluded on this!)

 However, in the early discussions of what we’d submit, we felt like we were missing an opportunity to really express what we love, the web! – we are a digital agency after all.
 So we discussed the idea of creating a mini-web app that showcased Nottingham in all its glory.